What is a block level incremental backup?

 Since block level incremental backups have so many merits, how to create such backups in Windows?

-How to create block level incremental backups in Windows simply?
+How to create block level incremental backups step by step?

 1. Download, install and run AOMEI Backupper.
 Connect the external storage device to your computer if you want to backup the source disk to an external drive.